stephennancekivell/stephennancekivell.github.io/content/posts/2022-07-09-http4s-websockets.md

 The trick to serving Web Sockets with Http4s is that you need to get hold of `WebSocketBuilder2` before you can make the `HttpRoutes`.
 You get the WebSocketBuilder by using `withHttpWebSocketApp` on the `ServerBuilder` your using.

+Then you can serve or receive data as [FS2 Streams](https://fs2.io) of `Stream[IO, WebSocketFrame]` with all the power and flexibility they offer.

 For example you to serve websocket data on `/ws` you could have a `routes` function like this.

 ```scala